Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 South Alabama Stats and Trends

-- When South Alabama scores more than 23.3 points, it is 3-4 against the spread and 4-3 overall.
+- South Alabama is 3-4 against the spread and 4-3 overall in games when it puts up more than 23.3 points.

-- In games that South Alabama amasses more than 357.3 yards, the team is 3-3 against the spread and 4-2 overall.
+- When South Alabama totals more than 357.3 yards, the team is 3-3 against the spread and 4-2 overall.

 - This season the Jaguars have 15 turnovers, one fewer than the Mountaineers have takeaways (16).